Preapproval of Summer Courses

 The Economics Department only pre-approves transfer credit for either an ECO 100 (Introductory Microeconomics) or an ECO 101 (Introductory Macroeconomics) equivalent summer course offered by an accredited university.
 We do not approve transfer credit for ECO 202 (Statistics) or for any 300 or higher level economics course.

 For pre-approval of mathematics summer courses, students should ask the Mathematics Department by contacting the Mathematics Department Placement Officer, Professor Ana Menezes.
 If the Mathematics Department approves of a course as equivalent to MAT 175, they should email certification of the decision to the Economics Undergraduate Program Manager, Gina Holland.

-To have a summer course considered for pre-approval, students should submit the full course syllabus, including information about the textbook, a week-by-week plan of topics and chapters, the number of hours per week and the number of weeks of instruction, and grading criteria.
+To have a summer course considered for pre-approval, students should submit the full course syllabus, including information about the textbook, a week-by-week plan of topics and chapters, the number of hours per week, the number of weeks of instruction, and grading criteria.
 A short paragraph like that in our Undergraduate Announcement is not enough.
-The syllabus must be submitted as an attachment to the approval request form.
+The syllabus must be submitted as an attachment to the “Summer Course Pre-Approval” request form, found in TigerHub under the “Academic Tasks” tile.
 We will not accept links to an online syllabus.

 Finally, know that the statistics pre-requirement cannot be satisfied with summer courses taken after you have begun your studies at Princeton, except in very unusual circumstances approved by the Executive Director of Undergraduate Studies, Professor Smita Brunnermeier.